Junior Programs

 • AM Turbo 420 / Tera Sailing

 Older novices and intermediate sailors with the prerequisite size and skills can participate in this 420/Tera class.
-Students will be introduced too sailing our Turbo 420's, a centerboard sloop with main, jib and spinnaker.
+Students will be introduced to sailing our Turbo 420's, a centerboard sloop with main, jib and spinnaker.
 Skipper-crew teamwork will be emphasized as well as an introduction to racing.
 Single handed sailing in our RS Teras will also be offered.

 • PM Basic Dinghy / Bullseye